-In accordance with Section 17 of the Federal Deposit Insurance Act, as amended,3 and the Government Corporation Control Act,4 we have audited the financial statements of the DIF and of the FRF, both of which FDIC administers.
+In accordance with Section 17 of the Federal Deposit Insurance Act, as amended, and the Government Corporation Control Act, we have audited the financial statements of the DIF and of the FRF, both of which FDIC administers.
 The financial statements of the DIF comprise the balance sheets as of December 31, 2020, and 2019; the related statements of income and fund balance and of cash flows for the years then ended; and the related notes to the financial statements.
+The financial statements of the FRF comprise the balance sheets as of December 31, 2020, and 2019; the related statements as of December 31, 2020, and 2019; the related notes to the financial statements.
 The financial statements of the FRF comprise the balance sheets as of December 31, 2020, and 2019; the related statements of income and accumulated deficit and of cash flows for the years then ended; and the related notes to the financial statements.
 We also have audited FDIC's internal control over financial reporting relevant to the DIF and to the FRF as of December 31, 2020, based on criteria established under 31 U.S.C. § 3512(c), (d), commonly known as the Federal Managers' Financial Integrity Act (FMFIA).